 Separation anxiety is a normal part of child development.
-From the time that a child is around a year old and capable of recognizing his primary caregiver, that child may experience fear and distress when apart from that caregiver.
-Normally, children will grow out of separation anxiety by four or five years of age (some take longer), but there are some things that you can do in the meantime to help a struggling child.
+From the time a child is around one-year-old, and capable of recognizing his primary caregiver, that child may experience fear and distress when apart from that caregiver.
+Normally, children will outgrow separation anxiety by four or five years of age (some take longer), but there are some things that you can do in the meantime to help a struggling child.

 Start by becoming aware of your own separation anxiety.
-If you are anxious as you prepare to drop your child off at day Rabbi Yisroel Gottlieb care, pre-school, or camp, you are likely to project that anxiety to your child.
+If you are anxious as you prepare to drop your child off at day care, pre-school, or camp, you are likely to project that anxiety to your child.
 The child will conclude that there is reason to be anxious about the upcoming separation and will become upset and nervous.
-First master your anxiety and you will be able to help your child master his.
+First, master your anxiety, and you will be able to master his.